 It is possible to marry legally in Portugal without being a resident of this country and without having to come to Portugal at any time prior to your wedding.
-We can apply for your wedding via a power of attorney document that we create for you and you have to sign in front of a notary public and get it apostiled (or other authentication where appropriate).
+We can apply for your wedding via a power of attorney document that we create for you which you have to sign in front of a notary public and get apostilled (or other authentication where appropriate).

-You marry under the Portuguese law in front of a Portuguese registrar even so the law of the country of your nationality and the country of your residency are relevant to some legal aspects of the marriage.
-In Portugal marriage is defined as a contract between two people same or opposite sex, who want to build a family by a full communion of live.
+You marry under the Portuguese law in front of a Portuguese registrar, however, certain legal aspects of marriage according to the law of the country of nationality and the country of residency are relevant.
+In Portugal marriage is defined as a contract between two people, be it same or opposite sex.

-Which documents do you need to provide: These are the basic documents you need to provide, see details below.
-We will send you the detailed list for your paperwork according to your personal situation.
+Which documents would you need to provide: These are the basic documents needed, see details below.
+We will send you a detailed list for your paperwork according to your personal situation.

-We need the originals of the below documents send by registered post or courier no less than 6 weeks prior to the wedding date.
+We need the originals of the below documents sent by registered post or courier no less than 6 weeks prior to the wedding date.
 Earlier is better.
-We request you to send us the documents in digital format prior to sending them by post to confirm if everything is correct.
+We request you send us the documents in digital format prior to posting them to confirm that everything is correct.

-- Birth certificate – you get this from the registry office where the birth was registered or in many cases through online request forms.
-You will need to get a recent copy of your birth certificate, issued not more than 6 month before the date of applying for your wedding.
-It needs to be the long version with the parents’ name, either an international version (only for the countries listed here), or a national version which needs to have an authentication from a governmental body of country where it got issued, to proof that it is a valid document of this country.
+you can get this from the registry office where the birth was registered or in many cases through online request forms.
+You will need to get a recent copy of your birth certificate, issued not more than 6 months before the date of applying for your wedding.
+It needs to be the long version with the parents’ name, either an international version (only for the countries listed here), or a national version which needs to have an authentication from a governmental body of the country where issued, to prove that it is a valid document of this country.
 In many countries this would be an Apostille, see member countries of apostille here.

-- Marriage capacity certificate – issued not more than 3-6 month (depending on validity of document) before the date of applying for your wedding.
-In most countries you will need to contact your local registry office and give notice of your intend to marry in order to get the certificate of No Impediment.
-The office will also tell you how long it takes and what you need to do in order to get the certificate.
+issued not more than 3-6 months (depending on validity of document) before the date of applying for your wedding.
+In most countries you will need to contact your local registry office and give notice of your intent to marry in order to get the certificate of No Impediment.
+The office will also tell you how long it takes and what you will need to do in order to get the certificate.
 Some countries issue an international version of the marriage capacity certificate others may need an apostille or other international certification.

 Please note a Marriage capacity certificate also can be a No Impediment Certificate.

-- Power of attorney with notary stamp and signature and apostille (or other authentication if not member country of the Hague convention for the apostille) – also issued not more than 6 month before the date of applying for your wedding.
-We send you the power of attorney and you need to sign in front of a notary public.
+with notary stamp and signature and apostille (or other authentication if not member country of The Hague convention for the apostille) – also issued not more than 6 months before the date of applying for your wedding.
+We will send you the power of attorney for you to sign in front of a notary public.

-- Death certificate (if either bride or groom are widowed)– either an international version (only for the countries listed here) or a national version which needs to have an authentication from a governmental body of country where it got issued, to proof that it is a valid document of this country.
-In many countries this would be an Apostille, see member countries of apostille here.
+either an international version (only for the countries listed here) or a national version which needs to have an authentication from a governmental body of the country where issued, to prove that it is a valid document of this country.
+In many countries this would be an Apostille,see member countries of apostille here.

-- Apostilles/ international authentication for documents: the documents that are not in the international form require Authentication from a governmental body.
-Countries that are members to the Hague convention for the Apostile can use this method of authentication, it is the easiest method.
-If your country is not a member you need to get the authentication for documents that your country offers, plus the document may have to be certified by the portuguese consulate in your country.
+documents that are not in the international form require Authentication from a governmental body.
+Countries that are members of The Hague convention, can use this method of authentication for the Apostille, which is the easiest method.
+If your country is not a member you will need to get the authentication for documents that your country offers, plus the document may have to be certified by the Portuguese consulate in your country.

-- Photocopy of your passport: this is in general just a simple photocopy with no certification, so you even send us this as a scan or photo you take yourself.
+this is in general just a simple photocopy with no certification, therefore you can send this as a scan or photo taken by you.

-- Name change document: If bride or groom or parents of either have changed there names at any point in live we may have to show proof.
-In regards to mothers maiden names this is usually stated in the power of attorney.
-The rule is all names need to be in accordance on all documents otherwise proof need to be shown.
+If bride or groom or parents of either have changed their names at any point in their lives, we may have to show proof.
+In regards to mothers’ maiden names this is usually stated in the power of attorney.
+The rule is all names need to be in accordance on all documents otherwise proof needs to be shown.

-We work with a recommended minimal time frame of 6 weeks.
-Meaning we would need your paperwork at least 6 weeks prior to the wedding, to give time to translate the documents and to ensure the registry office will be able to receive the wedding application with no time issue.
+We work with a recommended minimum time frame of 6 weeks.
+Which means, we would need your paperwork at least 6 weeks prior to the wedding, to give time to translate the documents and to ensure the registry office will be able to receive the wedding application with no time issue.
 We are able to find faster options if necessary, if it is a small wedding and not on a weekend in the high season.
-The earliest date to organize the wedding process is approximately 11 months prior to the wedding, because of the validity of the documents.
+The earliest date to organize the wedding process is approximately 11 months prior to the wedding, because of the validity of documents.

 - Time and/or date get changed